enkidevs/curriculum/lua/roblox-studio/cframes/cframes-syntax-ii.md

 ## Content

-Positions called CFrames using `new()`.
-However, if you're changing the orientation using CFrames, you would call an angle CFrame, followed by radian values in the X, Y, and Z dimensions.
+For position data, they called CFrames using `new()`.
+However, if you're *changing the orientation* using CFrames, you would call an **angle CFrame**, followed by radian values in the X, Y, and Z dimensions.

 ```lua
 partVariable.CFrame = CFrame.Angles(x, y, z)